 6. It can be hard to create content that attracts the right leads

 Now this should never be a problem.
 Because you can just reach out to us right here and we’ll help you attract the right people through relevant weekly content.
 We can also help you create e-books and other offers to generate the leads, convert them to qualified prospects and turn them into customers.
 Having the right content marketing strategy should not be a problem.

 When leads aren’t qualified, you can expect to spend significantly more (in terms of effort and resources) on converting them into customers.
 That’s why there’s a high premium on quality leads.

 In general, the free and inexpensive lead generation strategies cost you more time and effort, while more expensive tactics will produce faster results.
 However, it’s not just speed you should be focusing on.
 You want quality leads that can be converted into actual revenue – leads with a higher propensity to purchase.

 There’s a good reason you’ve created a buyer persona for your target market.
 This buyer persona not only fits your brand but is also the ideal client that you want to be working with.
 Use it to qualify your leads and focus your efforts on the low-hanging fruit (leads that are easiest to convert).

 You don’t want to waste your sales team’s time trying to sell to someone who doesn’t need your product.
 Time wasted is money lost.
-In a Lead Source Analysis report, Point Clear illustrates how cheap leads can cost you way more in the long run.

 Quality sales leads don’t come cheap.
 If you think you’re in the clear because you’ve successfully lowered your CPL and amassed a high volume of leads, then think again.
 Leads are leads, yes.
 But are they the quality leads that you can eventually convert into paying customers?